anbjos/5g_mixed-numerology/README.md

-Absolutely — here’s a unified and polished introduction that combines your motivation for mixed numerologies## 5g_mixed-numerology

 This repository contains a subsystem-level model addressing a central challenge in [5G](https://en.wikipedia.org/wiki/5G) systems: how to schedule and process [mixed numerologies](https://www.rfwireless-world.com/articles/5g/5g-nr-numerology-terminology).

 While 4G was primarily designed to **connect people**, 5G expands that vision to **connect everything**—from autonomous vehicles navigating busy roads to battery-powered water meters in deep basements.
 These devices have vastly different physical characteristics and communication needs.
 High-mobility use cases require low-latency and high-reliability links, whereas low-power sensors may only need to transmit a few bits infrequently.
 Supporting such diverse requirements calls for a more flexible physical layer.